Okapi, just one of the rare species at White Oak Plantation located near Amelia Island, Florida

 There seems to be little publicity about White Oak Plantation, but those who move to the Amelia Island area eventually hear about the place where exotic animals roam.
 This huge plantation is located in Nassau County near Amelia Island and actually crosses the St. Mary’s River, with 1,000 acres on the Georgia side of the waterway.

 WHAT’S THE ALLURE OF WHITE OAK?
 REFUGE FOR MAN AND ANIMAL

 The road leading into White Oak is unmarked.
-(Visitors do need a map to guide them into the property, which is arranged when you are an expected guest.)
 Those visiting this exclusive retreat to vacation, participate in national and international conferences, or special corporate group functions, don’t have to worry about being harassed by the media with its limited public access.
 The property is, indeed, a refuge for both man and animal.

 For example, while the Monica Lewinsky sex scandal put excessive strain on President Clinton (eventually triggering impeachment hearings), President Clinton and Hillary made their escape from Washington in 1999 to the White Oak Plantation (likely to duck the glare of the news media).
 President Clinton reportedly fed pine cones to black rhinos at White Oak.

 Amidst the pines, live oaks, crape myrtle and palmettos you also see white and black rhinos, grazing zebras, Bongo Antelope, giant Eland, Okapi, tigers, cheetahs, Florida panthers and rare birds – over 60 species of endangered animals have been present on the grounds.